 Over the last months and years, Proton has been a VPN provider on a mission.
 Its server network has shot from a few hundred to nearly 2,000 (still less than most, but heading in the right direction) and it has made notable improvements to its clients and apps, adding new features and support.

-The most significant of those in 2021 was WireGuard, which has now been fully rolled out.
+The most significant of those in recent times was WireGuard, which has now been fully rolled out.
 That bodes well for Proton's future proofing.
 But even if it hadn't, our speed testing witnessed some of the most eye-catching OpenVPN speeds around.
 In short, you don't have to worry about waiting to be connected if you're in a hurry to turn on ProtonVPN, and then afterwards you can just leave it working in the background knowing it won't slow down your internet connection.

 Proton has really improved its streaming skills, too, becoming a reliable provider for getting around geo-restrictions when you're abroad.
 It breezed past BBC iPlayer, aces Amazon Prime Video and netted us access to foreign Netflix catalogs without much trouble at all - that's in a year where more reputable providers (ahem, NordVPN) have encountered problems.
 Although it should be noted that this is only the case if you have a Plus subscription - you won't get this kind of quality from its free or Basic tiers.